kponeva/northwind-customer/README.md

 - Which product category that purchased by customers the most?
 - Does customer's purchase amount and delivery process days has a significant correlation to the company's profit?
 - What are best selling products by quantities amount that ordered by the customers?
-- Who is the top employess or salesperson who made revenue the most based in the number of clients they have?
+- Who is the top employees or salesperson who made revenue the most based in the number of clients they have?